felipetovarhenao/gamut/README.md

-**CAMUS toolkit**
+**CAMus toolkit**

-CAMus is a high-level python implementation for corpus-based audio mosaicing.
+CAMus is a high-level python implementation for Corpus-based Audio Musaicing.
+CAMus relies on the `librosa` library.
+To install it, use the `pip install librosa` command.